-In the table below, percentage ownership is based on 11,940,000 shares of our Class A Common Stock issued and outstanding as of March 29, 2023.
+In the table below, percentage ownership is based on 1,332,145 shares of our Class A Common Stock and 100,000 of our Class B Common Stock issued and outstanding as of March 20, 2025.

 Unless otherwise indicated, we believe that all persons named in the table have sole voting and investment power with respect to all ordinary shares beneficially owned by them.
 The following table does not reflect record or beneficial ownership of the private placement warrants or rights as these warrants and rights are not exercisable or convertible within 60 days of the date of this Report.